Darby Hendrickson

 Video Coach

 T.J.
-Jindra is in his second season with the Minnesota Wild as a Video Coach and third with the organization after being hired as a Video Scouting Coordinator prior to the 2019-20 season.
-His responsibilities include working with the Wild's amateur scouts to collect and produce video to evaluate players for the NHL Draft, collaborating with the Wild's coaching staff to organize and create daily practice plans, assisting with on-ice practices and working alongside Jonas Plumb with the video replay system during all games and various video projects throughout the season...
+Jindra is in his fifth season with the Minnesota Wild as a Video Coach and sixth with the organization after being hired as a Video Scouting Coordinator prior to the 2019-20 season.
+His responsibilities include collaborating with the Wild’s coaching staff to organize and create daily practice plans and presentations, assisting with on-ice practices, pre-game skates and small group skates, and conducting pre-game and post-game video breakdowns of faceoffs for the team’s centers.
+He also works alongside Jonas Plumb with the video replay system during all games and on various video projects throughout the season...

 Full Bio

 Jindra brings extensive hockey knowledge to the Wild having served on several coaching staffs throughout a variety of hockey levels.
-He was an assistant coach at the Prep High School level with Shattuck St. Mary's, a volunteer assistant coach at the collegiate level with the University of Notre Dame (his alma mater) and an assistant coach with the University of Alaska Anchorage.
-Jindra also served as an associate head coach with the University of St. Thomas, as the director of hockey operations for St. Cloud State University and was an assistant coach at the junior level with the United States Hockey League's (USHL) Madison Capitols.
+He was an Assistant Coach at the Prep High School level with Shattuck St. Mary’s, a Volunteer Assistant Coach at the collegiate level with the University of Notre Dame (his alma mater), an Assistant Coach with the University of Alaska Anchorage and an Associate Head Coach with the University of St. Thomas.
+He also served as an Associate Head Coach and Assistant GM in the United States Hockey League (USHL) with the Madison Capitols and was the Director of Hockey Operations for St. Cloud State University before joining the Minnesota Wild organization.

 He grew up in Faribault and currently resides in Minneapolis.